 As federal agencies develop their budget requests, the President's role is limited due to the decentralized manner in which the budget is prepared.
 First, federal agencies bear the primary responsibility in formulating their budget requests.
 Second, OMB carries out the review process.
 OMB staff review these initial budget requests, and the OMB director makes the final decisions.
 Federal agencies may appeal the OMB director's decisions directly to the President.
 Even at this stage, the involvement of the President to resolve these appeals has varied.
-While some presidents (such as Ford, Carter, and Clinton) have taken a direct role in deciding appeals, others (such as Nixon, Reagan, and Bush) have delegated appeal decisions to presidential aides.
+While some presidents have taken a direct role in deciding appeals, others have delegated appeal decisions to presidential aides.